Nordgaren/Elden-Ring-Debug-Tool/README.md

 **wulf2k** For helping figure out the cheat for enabling the map during combat and his rewrite of Wulfs Target script

 # Change Log
+### Beta 0.7.2

+* Fixed a glitch with the inventory not updating properly

+* Beautified the inventory datagrid

 ### Beta 0.7.1

 * Fixed missing tooltips